Foxwoods presents blueprints for a casino site in Milford, Massachusetts

 For city council members DeBartolomeis and Murray, increased traffic continues to be one of the project’s issues.
 Foxwoods’ traffic plan provides for connecting strips along Interstate 495 that provide access to Route 16 via the casino grounds.
 According to Murray, while this plan is certainly a solution, the expected traffic is still worrying.

 While Murray is confident that soon all concerns will be resolved, the Casinoplan still has to survive a few sessions.
-Even a consent by the citizens is not yet finally secured.
+Even a consent by the citizens is not yet finally secured, because it’s not the same thing as the free pokies NZ.